 Cerebellar ataxia or asynergia differs in several important respects from the ataxia due to deficient sensory impressions.
-There is no impairment of joint sense nor of kinæsthetic sense, as in the ordinary tabetic; in fact, in pure cerebellar disease there is no sensory impairment whatever.
+Firstly there is no impairment of joint-sense nor of kinæsthetic sense as in the ordinary tabetic, in fact, in pure cerebellar disease there is no sensory impairment whatever.
+Again, cerebellar ataxia is unaccompanied by the muscular hypotonia of many cases of tabes.